jeff-adkisson/swe-3313-spring-2025/project/README.md

 In the past I have seen teams (both academic teams and in my professional capacity) assign ownership of this part of the project to a female team member because "females are more creative" or "females are more more empathetic".

 *Do not fall into this trap.* It is a gender stereotype.
 There is a societal generalization that females are usually better at interface design, color, layout, and creative work. *Whether that is true or not,* do not assign work based on gender stereotypes.
+Assign work based on expertise, interest, and availability - not on some stereotype.

 Engineering remains male-dominated in part due to generalizations like this one.
-This is obviously unfair to female team members, often forcing females into roles defined by gender stereotypes as opposed to training, ability, and interest.
+This is obviously unfair to female team members, often forcing females into roles defined by gender stereotypes as opposed to training, expertise, and interest.

 ### Instructions and Grading Rubric